Chronic Pain Treatment Warrenton, MO

 • Fibromyalgia While experts are still trying to understand the exact cause of fibromyalgia, this refers to widespread muscle pain and tenderness.

-• Neurogenic pain and psychogenic pain Sometimes, pain does not occur for a physical reason, but because there is an issue in the nervous system, or because of mental health issues or your personal history.
+• Neurogenic pain and psychogenic pain In some cases, pain does not occur for a physical reason, but because there is an issue in the nervous system, or because of depression, anxiety, and/or stress.

 Chronic Pain Treatment Warrenton, MO | Pain Management | Physical Therapist Near Warrenton